groonga/groonga/doc/source/reference/commands/select.rst

 Specify ``${LABLE}`` of other ``drilldown``, ``drilldowns`` or ``slices``.

 You can drilldown the result specified ``${LABLE}``.
-It means that this paramter enables nested drilldown in aggregate calculations and groups. which means that this paramter enables nested aggregate calculations and groups in drilldown.
+It means that this paramter enables nested drilldown in aggregate calculations and groups.

 Here is an example to execute nested drilldown by tag and then by category.